It probably happens occasionally—days after you receive your paycheck, you start wondering where all your money went.

 You can use the sample family budget in the Philippines above as a template.
 But feel free to tweak and adjust it.

-To see things more clearly, use a spreadsheet or any expenses tracker app.
+To see things more clearly, use a spreadsheet or any budgeting or expense tracker app.
 We recommend Microsoft Office’s simple yet organized template.
 If you want to make budgeting collaborative by involving your family members, Google Spreadsheets will do the trick.

 5. Make the Situation Clear to Everyone